shapeshed/shapeshed.com/content/posts/controlling_font_size_using_css.md

-{
-  "title": "Controlling font size using CSS",
-  "date": "2007-01-11T00:00:00+00:00",
++++
+date = "2007-01-11T00:00:00+00:00"
-  "description": "CSS offers designers a great deal of control over text and has good browser support.
+description = "CSS offers designers a great deal of control over text and has good browser support.
 Many web designers overlook Typography, a crucial element of design.
-This article looks at a best practice method for controlling font size on your website. ", "tags": [
+This article looks at a best practice method for controlling font size on your website. " tags = ["Typography", "CSS"] title = "Controlling font size using CSS"

-    "Typography",
-    "CSS"
-  ]
-}
++++

 ## Controlling typography - a solid base